All Collections

 • Email - Search by using the email.

 • Use a Custom Value (advanced) - If you know the field you wish to search through, you can specify it here.
-It must be spelled exactly as found within Method:CRM.
+The field name must be spelled exactly as found within Method.

 Once you specified how you wish to search, you then enter the information into the Value dropdown.
 The below example searches for a vendor using an email address provided from a Gmail trigger.